Youth organisations in the United Kingdom

-There are many national organisations in the United Kingdom that have been established to provide services to people under the age of 18.
+There are many national organisations in the United Kingdom and its overseas territories that have been established to provide services to people under the age of 18.

+Junior Leaders

+In the British Army, Junior Leaders were subunits within corps or regiments (such as the Junior Leader Regiment of the Royal Artillery, the Junior Parachute Company, or the Junior Leaders Company of the Royal Bermuda Regiment) that enrolled junior soldiers to provide them with military training with an emphasis on leadership.
+Although junior soldiers were not liable for active service, they would go on to, or be encouraged to go on to, adult service on coming of age.
+Today, junior soldiers are recruited into the Army Foundation College, although the Royal Bermuda Regiment resurrected its Junior Leaders programme in 2012 when the Bermuda Cadet Corps was disbanded.

 Military cadet organisations

 Air Training Corps

 The Air Training Corps (ATC) is a British cadet organisation; a voluntary youth group which is part of the Royal Air Force Air Cadets (formerly known as the Air Cadet Organisation or ACO) and is sponsored by the Royal Air Force (RAF) under No 22 Group.
 It is supported by the Ministry of Defence; a regular RAF officer served as Commandant Air Cadets at the rank of Air Commodore until 2012, when the post was changed (as part of the ongoing defence cuts) to a Full Time Reserve Service (FTRS) position, also at Air Commodore rank.
 The cadets and the majority of staff are civilians.
 Although a number of ATC cadets go on to join the RAF or other services every year, the ATC is no longer set up as a recruiting organisation.

 Activities include sport, hill walking, parade drill, rock climbing, rifle shooting, fieldcraft and other outdoor activities, as well as the study of subjects related to aviation, leading to a national vocational diploma (BTEC in Aviation Studies and others including Teamwork and Leadership).
 Week-long trips to RAF stations in the UK and abroad, or camps offering adventure training or music, allow the opportunity for cadets to gain a taste of military life and often to gain some flying experience in RAF gliders.

 A teenager can join at the age of 12 or school year 8 as a junior cadet and earn positions of increasing responsibility in a military rank structure, as well as having increasing skill and competence recognised in a classification scheme.
 Service as a cadet ends at the age of 20.
 In 2012, the ATC had around 41,000 cadets aged between 13 and 20 years, in 1009 squadrons.
 Its cadets are supported by a network of around 10,000 volunteer staff and around 5,000 civilian committee members.